-I assume every women are familiar with this icon especially those who consider themseleves makeup junkies.
+I assume every woman is familiar with this icon especially those who consider themselves makeup junkies.
 But do you know what it means?
-I admit for many years, even when I was already considered a beauty blogger, I had no freakin’ idea what does that icon mean.
-At first I thought it’s an indication about the weight of the product or something about the packaging.
+I admit for many years, I had no freakin’ idea what does that icon mean.
+At first, I thought it’s an indication of the weight of the product or something about the packaging.
 I even asked my father who’s an engineer what does the “M” stands for.
-Embarrassingly, it’s not some metric system.
+And no, it’s not some metric system.

 Why does it say “2015” – it’s already 2016!
 Is this expired?

 You might be looking at a manufacturing date instead of an expiration date.
 Cosmetic companies like to put manufacturing dates so consumers know they are getting a fresh product.
 But wait, isn’t that what an expiration date is for?
 This is where things will get a little confusing, but bear with me.

 Some cosmetic products put both the manufacturing and expiration dates of their products, which indicates the shelf life of the product.
 You can read more about it here.
 On food, for example, a jar of peanut butter, the expiration date on a jar of peanut butter is the last day the product can be consumed.
 You wouldn’t want to buy a product that is super close to the expiration date because you’ll have less time to store it, you must eat it immediately.
 But that’s not the same with beauty products.

 On beauty products, the expiration date is the last day the product can be distributed by the seller.
 It’s only referring to the shelf life.
 But when you open it, this where these icons called “Period After Opening (PAO)” becomes useful.